grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### File provider

-`file` reads a file from the filesystem.
+The `file` provider reads a file from the filesystem.
 It trims whitespace from the beginning and the end of files.
 The database password in the following example would be replaced by the content of the `/etc/secrets/gf_sql_password` file: